nasa/apod-api/README.md

 - `count` A positive integer, no greater than 100.
 If this is specified then `count` randomly chosen images will be returned in a JSON array.
 Cannot be used in conjunction with `date` or `start_date` and `end_date`.
 - `start_date` A string in YYYY-MM-DD format indicating the start of a date range.
 All images in the range from `start_date` to `end_date` will be returned in a JSON array.
 Cannot be used with `date`.
 - `end_date` A string in YYYY-MM-DD format indicating that end of a date range.
 If `start_date` is specified without an `end_date` then `end_date` defaults to the current date.
-- `thumbs` If set to `true|false`, the API returns URL of video thumbnail.
+- `thumbs` A boolean parameter `True|False` inidcating whether the API should return a thumbnail image URL for video files.
+If set to `True`, the API returns URL of video thumbnail.
 If an APOD is not a video, this parameter is ignored.

 **Returned fields**